The Day Quentin Tarantino Became A Filmmaker

 AI Round-Up (Intel x Nvidia, Amazon Agents, OpenAI Use Cases, Meta Ray-Ban)

-If you haven’t heard yet, there is an industry called “AI”, which is short for “artificial intelligence” and every single day there is an impossible amount of news to keep up with.
+If you haven’t heard yet — and you probably should have based on the ad just before this section — there is an industry called “AI”, which is short for “artificial intelligence” and every single day there is an impossible amount of news to keep up with.

 Last week was particularly heavy on the news front:

 Nvidia Invests $5B Into Intel For A ~4% Stake: The US government recently took a 10% stake in Intel, so it’s not surprising that Intel was able to score a key strategic investment from Jensen Huang and the world’s most valuable company ($4T).
 Intel PUMPEEEEEDD on the news, rising 23% to $142B.
 The move comes after China recently blocked its tech companies from buying the export-controlled Nvidia chips.
 This is either negotiating to get access to better Nvidia chips or full-on “China is building a future Nvidia competitor and everyone in China needs to get onboard”.
-Nvidia will have to work closely with the US government either way and agreeing to help Intel co-design data centre and AI chips makes sense on that front.
+Nvidia will have to work closely with the US government either way — especially after Trump posted an AI-generated image of him buying INTC in the oval office (actually) — and agreeing to help Intel co-design data centre and AI chips makes sense on that front.

 A best-case scenario for Intel is something approximating Microsoft’s $150m investment in a floundering Apple in 1997 (for 5% of the company), per QTR’s Fringe Finance.
 Outcome unlikely to be as lucrative but there are parallels.
 Finally, someone on X called Intel “America’s Nepo Baby Foundry” and that made me laugh…so there’s that.